gerritjvv/kafka-fast/README.md

 ## Producer Errors

+### Errors in the ```send-msg``` function

+The send-msg function has retry logic to search for better metadata and a broker that will accept the message, if no broker
+is found or no metadata can be read this function throws a ```RuntimeException```.

+It is the responsibility of the calling code to handle this error.
+The best recommendation is to pause and retry (waiting for kafka to sort its metadata)  or write the message to disk
+and or fail the application.

+### Background errors

+How the connector handlers producer errors is determined by the ```producer-retry-strategy``` key passed to the ```kafka-clj.client/create-connector``` function

+By default its ```(= producer-retry-strategy :default)```

+if ```:default```
+ The producer will write failed messages (only those that failed while sending to the broker in the background) to a retry cache on disk
+ the messages will be continuously retried in search of brokers that will accept them.

+else

+ The user has to handle any background producer errors by reading the ```producer-error-ch```
  Producer errors can be read via the "producer-error-ch" channel, the function ```producer-error-ch``` can be used to
  get the channel from a connector.
+ Note that this channel if not cleared fast enough will block the connector's producers.

 The error message sent to the channel is: